treeandsea/DroneController/CONTRIBUTING.md

 - **Pull Request**
     - **Base** Create a pull request to the [develop](https://github.com/treeandsea/DroneController/tree/develop) branches unless it is a `hotfix` or documentation then choose [master](https://github.com/treeandsea/DroneController/tree/master) as base.
         - **Feature** Our project has feature branches for new features.
 If you want to make an addition to a specific feature, then choose this branch as base, but make sure to contact the author before start coding so two people won't work one same stuff.
     - **Description** Be as descriptive as you can.
-This should include way you maybe fixed or what your feature is.
+This should include what you may have fixed or what your feature is.
 Also describe what you might not have done, because it would be too much or a PR own it's own.
 It that case open another issue.
     - **Labels** Use labels to tag your PR so it is easier to find.
 Use [bug](https://github.com/treeandsea/DroneController/labels/bug) for bug fixes, [enhancement](https://github.com/treeandsea/DroneController/labels/enhancement) for features and [documentation](https://github.com/treeandsea/DroneController/labels/documentation) for documentation :wink:.